poojapanchal300798/Eduwasp/README.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.
 See the **** file for more information.

+## **FAQ**

+Q: What is Eduswap?

+A: Eduswap is a platform for exchanging books and educational resources between students and educators.

+Q: How do I install Eduswap?

+A: Follow the installation steps in the README file.

+Q: How do I use Eduswap?

+A: Follow the usage steps in the README file to list and browse educational resources.

+Q: How do I contribute to Eduswap?

+A: Follow the contributing guidelines in the README file.

+Q: What license is Eduswap released under?

+A: Eduswap is released under the MIT License.
+See the LICENSE file for details.

+## Conclusion
+Eduswap is a platform that helps people share books and educational resources, making learning materials easier to access.
+By joining and contributing, you help make education more affordable and available to everyone.
+We appreciate your support and feedback as we work to improve the platform.